amy324/Ticket-Raising-Platform-Backend/documentation/authentication.md

 }
 ```

-4. **JWT Generation**: After successful login, the server generates JWT access and refresh tokens.
-The access token contains user identification details and provides access to protected resources.
-The refresh token facilitates obtaining a new access token without requiring reauthentication.
+**JWT generation:** after login, the server issues an access token (used to reach protected resources) and a refresh token (used to get a new access token without logging in again).

 ```go
 // GenerateJWT generates a new JWT token.